jovhengshuapps/AgentBridge-1/AgentBridge/TestFlightSDK2.1.3/README.md

        My Apps Custom uncaught exception catcher, we do special stuff here, and TestFlight takes care of the rest */
       void HandleExceptions(NSException *exception) {
-        NSLog(@"This is where we save the application data during a exception");
+        //NSLog(@"This is where we save the application data during a exception");
         // Save application data on crash
       }
       /*
        My Apps Custom signal catcher, we do special stuff here, and TestFlight takes care of the rest */
       void SignalHandler(int sig) {
-        NSLog(@"This is where we save the application data during a signal");
+        //NSLog(@"This is where we save the application data during a signal");
         // Save application data on crash
       }